 Your beautiful baby is here, and the hardest part is over!
 Now what?
 Immediately after birth, you'll have time for skin-to-skin cuddling with your baby if there were no complications with the delivery.

-When you move to your private mother/ baby suite, our team will assess and bathe your baby in our secure nursery on the same floor.
-During your stay after your baby's birth, you can expect:
+When you move to your private mother/baby suite, our team will assess your baby at your bedside.
+All newborn care including bathing will be done in your suite throughout your stay.
+During your stay after your baby’s birth, you can expect:

 - A daily examination by your nurse and doctor